 LAW IN THESE PARTS, THE

-(The Law In These Parts has won major awards at the Sundance Film Festival, Full Frame, Hot Docs, and the Jerusalem Film Festival.
-It is being distributed by Cinema Guild and opens theatrically in New York City at the Film Forum on Wednesday, November 13, 2012.
+(The Law In These Parts is now available on DVD.
+It won major awards at the Sundance Film Festival, Full Frame, Hot Docs, and the Jerusalem Film Festival.
+It is distributed by Cinema Guild and opened theatrically in New York City at the Film Forum on Wednesday, November 13, 2012.
 Visit the film’s official website to learn more.)

 Compared to the conversational fire-starter that was America’s recent presidential election, a discussion about the ongoing Israeli-Palestinian conflict is certain to ignite a raging nuclear bomb.
 There really is no political topic on present-day planet Earth that rivals it.
 So which side of the line does this admittedly ignorant and removed Westerner stand on?
 Well, let’s just say that instead of writing “the ongoing Israeli-Palestinian conflict” two sentences ago, what I really wanted to write was “Israel’s corrupt and unlawful occupation of Palestine.”
 But after watching Ra’anan Alexandrowicz and Liran Atzmor’s The Law In These Parts and listening to these lawmakers “explain” their positions on how this situation got to be where it is, it’s difficult… it’s complicated… frankly, it’s hard not to want to punch Israel in its imperious face.